GoFEM/pyGoFEM/README.md

 ### Windows

-On Windows, you can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) and follow instructions for **Linux** above. *Note* that WSL version **2** or newer is needed.
+On Windows, you have to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) and follow instructions for **Linux** above. *Note* that WSL version **2** or newer is required.

 ### macOS

-The process is identical to **Linux**.
+The process is identical to the **Linux**.
 However, you may need to replace linux compiler packages in the *pyGoFEM.yml* files.
 Specifically, these

 - gcc_linux-64
 - gxx_linux-64